easytarget/MQ-Pro-IO/GPIO-examples.md

 This is my test setup; A bme280 and SSD1306 OLED on the I2C bus, a blue LED is on a PWM pin and a pushbutton on a free digital IO pin.
 The MQ Pro itself is hidden underneath the (blue) LoRa HAT.
 #### Work In Progress ####
-Demo runs but still needs expanding to demo lgpio and pwm control
+The demo runs well, but still needs expanding with lgpio and pwm control

 ---------------------------------------------------------